Last updated on 2026-03-19

 Career Options

-Graduates of the Urban and Regional Planning Technician - Geographic Information Systems (GIS) program can pursue various career paths in Canada, including:
+Graduates of the Urban and Regional Planning Technician - Geographic Information Systems (GIS) program can pursue a variety of career paths in Canada, including:

-• CAD Technician: Utilizes CAD software to create detailed drawings and plans for urban development projects.
+- CAD Technician: Utilize CAD software to create detailed drawings and plans for urban development projects.

-• Surveying/GIS Technician: Works with GIS technology to analyze spatial data and create maps for planning purposes.
+- Surveying/GIS Technician: Conduct surveys and utilize GIS technology to analyze spatial data for land use planning.

-• Urban Designer: Focuses on the design and development of urban spaces, ensuring they meet community needs.
+- Urban Designer: Work on the design and development of urban spaces, focusing on aesthetics and functionality.

-These roles are available in both public and private sectors, including engineering consulting firms, land development companies, and municipal planning departments.
-The program prepares students for a dynamic career in urban and regional planning, equipping them with the skills needed to thrive in this field.
+These roles are typically found in both public and private sectors, including engineering consulting firms, land development companies, and municipal planning departments.
+The program prepares students to meet the demands of these positions with a strong foundation in planning principles and practical skills.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.